National Health Service History

 Benefits of organisational unity

 The NHS made it possible to systematise care.
 The health service formalised a rational system of provision based on the GP as gatekeeper, supported by district hospitals and tertiary centres of referral which is only recently beginning to break down.
-The challenge to this pattern comes from the need to respond to new understanding of the improved outcomes that come from greater centralisation of care, the problems of delayed referrals, and financial imperatives.
+The challenge to this pattern came from the the belief that competition improved care, that some local autonomy was required, and the need to respond to new understanding of the improved outcomes that came from greater centralisation of care, the problems of delayed referrals, and financial imperatives.
 Unlike the situation in many other countries, because the NHS is a single organisation it has the potential to deal with significant problems on a national basis.
 Professional advice, once obtained, could be implemented throughout the country.
 This applied both to clinical problems and to structural issues, for example AIDS, NICE the development of group practice and clinical networks.

 Shortly before the NHS began, the surveillance of communicable disease came under the aegis of the Public Health Laboratory Service and the benefits of a single national organisation, capable like micro-organisms of transcending geographical boundaries, were repeatedly demonstrated.
 The PHLS and its successors became flagships of excellence, part of a national security system against the dangers of the development of drug resistance and the emergence of new infections.